IreneSophia/EMBA_FAB/README.md

 * lat : latency, starting with the presentation of the cue
 * diagnosis: diagnostic status of this participant, either ADHD, ASD, ADHD+ASD or COMP (comparison group, no psychiatric diagnoses)

-`df.table`

-* measurement : questionnaire or socio-demographic variable
-* ADHD : mean and standard errors or counts for the gender identities for the ADHD group
-* ASD : mean and standard errors or counts for the gender identities for the ASD group
-* COMP : mean and standard errors or counts for the gender identities for the COMP group
-* BOTH : mean and standard errors or counts for the gender identities for the ADHD+ASD group
-* logBF10 : logarithmic Bayes Factor comparing the model including diagnosis to the null model

-as well as `df.exc` (group and number of excluded participants for behavioural analysis), `df.nosac` (group and number of participants without any relevant saccades despite useable eye tracking data), `df.sht` (outcome of shapiro test for the demographic and questionnaire values) and the results of the contingency tables (`ct.full` containing the full dataset and `ct.mf` only containing male and female participants).
+as well as `df.exc` (group and number of excluded participants for behavioural analysis), `df.nosac` (group and number of participants without any relevant saccades despite useable eye tracking data), `df.med` (counts of participants taking ADHD medication per group), `adhd.med.desc` (types of ADHD medication), `gen.desc` (gender self-descriptions in the DAN group), `tb.gen` (count table for gender distributions), `tb.screen` (count of people exceeding screening thresholds for ADHD and/or ASD) and the results of the contingency tables (`ct.full` containing the full dataset and `ct.mf` only containing male and female participants).

 ## Result files